sharax/crowds/data/tasks/news_real/README.txt

         http://www.theonion.com/

 Representative tasks methodology:
-	From the sample of some news weighted by the number of channels showing it.
-	Here, the answer is also going to be based on human intuition.
+	Here, the answer would be mainly based on human intuition.

 Answer Type:
 	String (Yes or No).